Photon-resolved Floquet theory II: Open quantum systems: Jaynes-Cummings model

 where the counting-field dependent coefficients read

 with $\gamma$ parameterizing the coupling to the incoherent photon modes.
-The Liouvillian in Eq.~\eqref{eq:effectLiouvillianJCmodel} describes the dynamics for the vector of density matrix elements $(\rho_{\text{0}},\rho_{\text{x}},\rho_{\text{y}},\rho_{\text{z}} )$, where $\rho_\alpha = \text{tr} \left[ \rho_{\text{L} } \hat \sigma_\alpha\right]$.
+The Liouvillian in Eq.~\eqref{eq:effectLiouvillianJCmodel} describes the dynamics for the vector of density matrix elements $(\rho_{\text{0}},\rho_{\text{x}},\rho_{\text{y}},\rho_{\text{z}} )$, where $\rho_\alpha = \text{tr} \left[ \rho_{ \boldsymbol \chi,\xi} \hat \sigma_\alpha\right]$.

 At this point, it is not obvious that both counting concepts, namely the FCS and the PRFT, are compatible.
 To demonstrate the consistency, we show that the total number of excitations $\hat n_{\text{ex} }$ is conserved within the formalism.
-We distribute the total excitation number as $\hat n_{\text{ex} } =\hat \sigma_z + \hat n_{\text{D}} +\hat n_{\text{B} } $, where $\hat n_{\text{D}} =\hat n_{1} + \hat n_{2}$ denotes the total number of photons in the driving modes, and $ \hat n_{\text{B} }$ denotes the number of photons in the incoherent modes.
+We distribute the total excitation number as $\hat n_{\text{ex} } =\hat \sigma_{\text{z}} + \hat n_{\text{D}} +\hat n_{\text{B} } $, where $\hat n_{\text{D}} =\hat n_{1} + \hat n_{2}$ denotes the total number of photons in the driving modes, and $ \hat n_{\text{B} }$ denotes the number of photons in the incoherent modes.

-To obtain the statistics of $\hat n_{\text{D}}$, we set the counting fields $\chi_1 = \chi_2 =\chi$ in the effective Liouvillian of Eq.~\eqref{eq:effectLiouvillianJCmodel}.
+According to the definition of the moment-generating function in Eq.~\eqref{eq:def:momentGeneratingFkt_exact}, we obtain the statistics of $\hat n_{\text{D}}$ by setting the counting fields $\chi_1 = \chi_2 =\chi$ in the effective Liouvillian of Eq.~\eqref{eq:effectLiouvillianJCmodel}.
 The statistics of $\hat n_{\text{B}}$ is associated to the counting field $\xi$.
 In this case, the characteristic polynomial of the effective Liouvillian in Eq.~\eqref{eq:effectLiouvillianJCmodel} becomes